 The common mistake is not to splitting the original dataset into training and testing dataset.
 If training data set is used for testing, it will over-fit, meaning that even though the model is performing amazingly during the testing phase, it will work frustratingly for new incoming dataset.

 The final machine learning model has been validated by StratifiedShuffleSplit function written in the tester.py code given.

-From the Table 5: Output of the tester.py code, it is found that the accuracy of the model is 80.27%, the precision is 39%, and recall is 34%.
+The performance measures recall and precision are being utilized in this project.
+The precision is the probability that a person who is identified as person of interest is a true person of interest, meaning guilty person is predicted as guilty by the model developed in this project.
+From the Table 7: Output of the tester.py code, it is found that the accuracy of the model is 80.27%, the precision is 39%, and recall is 34%.
 Both precision and recall values are higher than the threshold set during the project assignment (which were 0.3 for them).

-Table 5: Output of the tester.py code
+Table 7: Output of the tester.py code